Iowa flood of 2008: Elkader

 By June 16, most of the water had been pumped out of buildings.
-At "least 20 homes were destroyed and nine suffered major damage".
+"At least 20 homes were destroyed and nine suffered major damage", said Randy Frank from the Clayton County Emergency Management Office.

-Damages were initially estimated to be in the range of $8 million, of which about $3.7 million in damage to the city's infrastructure; these figures are expected to rise.
+Damages were initially estimated to be in the range of $8 million, of which about $3.7 million in damage to the city's infrastructure; these figures were expected to rise.
 About 100 people evacuated.

 Maquoketa River

 In the Maquoketa's upper area, Monticello experienced high water.

 Manchester

-Beginning in early May, Manchester has endured a series of floods, with a total of 24 in of rain over the period.
-Downtown alone has been hit four times.
+Beginning in early May, Manchester endured a series of floods, with a total of 24 in of rain over the period.
+The downtown area was flooded at least four times.
 Supersaturated soil led to basement flooding.

 Wapsipinicon River

 Independence

 Independence experienced flooding in low-lying areas.

 Anamosa

 A levee breach occurred in Anamosa on Thursday, June 12.
 While the flooding was not extensive, it nonetheless knocked out the city's sewer treatment facility.
 The Wapsi crested at 18.25 ft, breaking the older record of 16 ft in 1999.

 The cost of putting the sewer system back to full function was $3 million; initial filtering, however, was expected to come back on line by the second week of August.